-2.3.1 An entity must submit price monitoring information returns in respect of a reporting year to the Authority in hardcopy and electronic format by 1 July of that year, unless the Authority has agreed in writing to an extension of time prior to that date.
-From the 2011/12 reporting year onwards, the entity will also provide the Authority with audited financial accounts (statutory accounts) in respect of the immediately prior year by 30 September of the reporting year.
+2.3.1 An entity must submit price monitoring information returns in respect of a reporting year to the Authority in hardcopy and electronic format by 31 August of that year, unless the Authority has agreed in writing to an extension of time prior to that date.
+From the 2011/12 reporting year onwards, the entity will also provide the Authority with audited financial accounts (statutory accounts) in respect of the immediately prior year within two months of audited results being publicly available to an entity or as otherwise agreed with the Authority.